Inspector Gadget (film): Home media

-Inspector Gadget was released on VHS and DVD on December 7, 1999, and re-released on DVD on May 27, 2003, by Walt Disney Home Entertainment.
+Inspector Gadget was released on VHS and DVD on December 7, 1999, and re-released on DVD on May 27, 2003, by Buena Vista Home Entertainment.

 Reception

 Box office

-Despite negative reviews from critics and fans of the 1980s cartoon series themselves, the film was a moderate box office success with a worldwide gross of $134.4 million worldwide, against a budget of $90 million.
+The film had a gross of $134.4 million worldwide, against a budget of $90 million.
 It lost the studio approximately $30 million.
 In its opening weekend, the film grossed $21.9 million, finishing in second at the box office behind The Haunting ($33.4 million).
 In the United Kingdom, it grossed just over £7 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 20% based on 63 reviews, with an average rating of 4.10/10.
-The site's critics consensus states: "Despite an abundance of eyecandy, the film doesn't amount to much".
-Metacritic reports a weighted average score of 36 out of 100 based on 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Lawrence Van Gelder of The New York Times stated that it "wastes a lot of good talent".
 In his review for the Chicago Sun-Times, Roger Ebert gave the film one-and-a-half stars out of four and mentioned that fans were angered when Dr. Claw reveals himself in the movie.
-Ian Freer of Empire Magazine gave the film a two out of five stars.
+Ian Freer of Empire magazine gave the film a two out of five stars.

+On the other hand, Susan Stark from Detroit News commented that the film was "quick, mischievous, and full of visual trickery," but lacked magic.
+Bob Graham from the San Francisco Chronicle found the movie to be just as cartoonish and wondrous as Disney's Tarzan.

 At the 1999 Stinkers Bad Movie Awards, the film received five nominations: Worst Picture, Worst Director (Kellogg), Most Painfully Unfunny Comedy, Worst Resurrection of a TV Show, and Least "Special" Special Effects.